By Ivy B. Grey

 If you’re not already using proofreading software, then you’ll probably be surprised to find out how easy it is to dramatically cut down the amount of time spent proofreading.
 A great tool to start with is PerfectIt with American Legal Style.
 PerfectIt is inexpensive, and it’s immediately useful.
 Because it works within MS word, it’s familiar, intuitive and doesn’t require any training.

-PerfectIt is widely used by professional editors, but it now includes a built-in style sheet for lawyers called American Legal Style.
+PerfectIt has been widely used by professional editors for years.
+However, I recently developed its built-in style sheet for lawyers called American Legal Style that now transforms it into a legal-specific document checker.
 It checks spelling, capitalization, italicization, and other aspects of legal style.
-It cannot replace proofreading a document manually.
-However, it can cut the amount of time you spend on (and especially the number of times that you read through) a document.
-It will not disrupt the process of writing and editing, and when you count the time saved, it pays for itself the first time that you use it.
+It cannot replace proofreading a document manually, but it can cut the amount of time you spend on a document—especially the number of times that you read through it.
+It will not disrupt the process of writing and editing.
+It pays for itself the first time that you use it.

 Clients are not interested in paying for the office to be overhauled, a self-study on core competencies, or hiring more people to perform the same work.
 Clients want lawyers to find solutions, implement them, and pass on the cost savings.
 Proofreading and editing software does that by trimming exactly the type of work that clients are tired of paying for.

 So try PerfectIt with American Legal Style.
 You do not need to make any changes to the way that you write or edit in order to experience the benefits of the program.
 Simply run it near the end of your drafting or editing process, just as you would with spellcheck.
 It costs a fraction of the price of other legal software.
 And with a free trial, there’s no risk.
-People who try it, love it.
 Click to download it now.